Do you ever feel like you and your Managed Service Provider (MSP) are pulling in different directions?

-To learn which of the two sales models you are dealing with, it’s fair to ask whether your MSP’s sales and account managers are on commission.
 In a trusted partnership you have the right to know.
 Another strategy is to ask what percentage of the MSP’s revenue is made up of product sales.
 If product sales make up more than 25% of revenue, it’s likely you are dealing with commissioned reps.

 Fixed price agreements are the basis of managed support.
 They enable predictable expenditure for clients and offer the IT service provider guaranteed revenue to invest in their support services.
 Warning bells should ring if your MSP regularly wants to increase the monthly rate due to extra support time being used, without first addressing any underlying issues.
 Frequent attempts to increase the monthly fee whenever usage is up means the MSP is passing their risk onto you and getting the best of both worlds.